sonhuunguyenit/react-webpack/readme.md

-Webpack for React
-A webpack can use for React bare with minimize config
+Webpack for React can be used for React bare with minimized config.
+Usage: npm install npm start Config port at webpack.config.js
-Usage:
-npm install
-npm start
-Config port at webpack.config.js